 Give it a Positive Spin

-If your children view brushing their teeth as a chore, they’re not going to want to do it.
+If your children view brushing their teeth as a chore, they won’t want to do it.

-So, as much as you can, give oral hygiene a positive spin.
+So, give oral hygiene a positive spin as much as you can.
 Instead of telling your children they “have to” brush their teeth, tell them that they “get to’ brush their teeth”.
 Highlight to them the positives of brushing and flossing: it gives you a shiny white smile, you get fresh breath, and you get to use your cool toothbrush!

 The more positive you can make the experience, the more excited your kids will be about brushing and flossing.